AnojanS/RealmRush/README.md

 # TowerDefense
-A 3D game built in Unity (2017.3.1) where users place towers on a grid to prevent enemy bots from reaching the user's base.
-Players can place a maximum of three towers by clicking on a legal spot on the grid.
-Towers can be moved at anytime and shoot at the closest enemy bot.
-Enemy bots take the shortest possible route to user's base using the pathfinding algorithm, Breadth First Search.
+A 3D game built in Unity (2017.3.1) where users mut strategically place towers on a grid to prevent enemy bots from reaching the user's base.
+Players can only place a maximum of three towers by clicking on a legal spot on the grid and can relocate towers at anytime.
+Towers shoot at the closest enemy bot and enemy bots take the shortest possible route to user's base using the pathfinding algorithm, Breadth First Search.

 Game consists of C# Classes, AI pathfinding (Breadth First Search), data structures (ring buffers, queues, stacks, dictionaries), interactive Unity components (tile map, particle system, waypoint circuit, audio listener, etc), a detailed 3D UI, customised particle effects, coroutines, etc.